 Type of Administration The Plan is administered by the Employer through an arrangement with Insurers and third-party (claims) administrators.
 Insured benefits will be payable solely by the Insurer.
-Funding The Employer and employees both contribute to the Plan.
-Premiums are paid to the Insurers for fully insured Benefit Programs and benefits will be paid by the Insurer in accordance with the applicable insurance contract/policy.
-The Partial Self Funding benefits is paid for from the Company's general assets.
+Funding The Employer and employees both contribute the Plan.
+Premiums are paid to the Insurers f fully insured Benefit Programs and benefits will b paid by the Insurer in accordance with th applicable insurance contract/policy.
+The Part Self Funding benefits is paid for from th Company's general assets.